kraigu/ISS-RTpy/README.md

 Initially a straight-up port of the old Perl [ISS-RT tools](https://github.com/kraigu/ISS-RT) to Python.

-Requires the [python-rt module](https://gitlab.labs.nic.cz/labs/python-rt).
+Requires the [python-rt module](https://github.com/CZ-NIC/python-rt).
 Built and tested against 1.0.9.

+Some functionality (RTIR) requires RT 4.4 with an updated version of RTIR, due to the way incidents queues work.

 Requires a .rtrcp file in your home directory as such: